Other Ancient Games

 Wooden Aseb Game of 18th Dynasty – Brooklyn Museum – 37.93E, 37.94E

-Aseb – Game of 20 Squares September 18, 2017 By Eli 3 Comments Print Friendly, PDF & Email Aseb is the Egyptian version of the ancient Middle Eastern game called The Game of 20 Squares.
-According to some historians, the Egyptian name of this game was Tjau, which in ancient Egyptian slang meant “got it” or “bingo”, but others claim that this name is a mistake.
-Aseb is related to the Royal Game of Ur in its more archaic forms, and probably arrived in Egypt from ancient Sumer, during the 17th Dynasty.
-Versions of Aseb have been found in Egypt, Sudan, Crete, and even in India.
+Aseb, the Egyptian variant of the ancient Middle Eastern Game of 20 Squares, holds a fascinating historical significance.
+Some historians believe the Egyptian name for this game was Tjau, which in ancient Egyptian slang meant “got it” or “bingo,” though others argue this is a misinterpretation.
+Closely related to the Royal Game of Ur in its older forms, Aseb likely made its way to Egypt from ancient Sumer during the 17th Dynasty.
+Remarkably, versions of Aseb have been discovered not only in Egypt but also in Sudan, Crete, and even as far as India.

 Aseb Rules